 You must imagine the scene we created – two “gringos” on the side of the road clearly getting robbed.
 One girl with her hands up in the air to surrender, and one guy with his pockets turned inside out.

 I think this scene was something the robber wanted to avoid on such a busy street in broad daylight.
 He was looking around nervously keeping an eye on what was going on around us.

 In the short time all of this had been going on, the street was quiet.
 However, about a hundred meters down the road was a traffic light that at this moment, turned green and lots of cars started to drive in our direction.

 The robber quickly handed us back our stuff and yelled at us as he motioned the “go away” hand signals.
 He drove off very fast in the opposite direction.

 That’s right, after all of that, he gave us our stuff back in the end!

 Our best assumption is that he must have been afraid that he was going to get caught.
 I also don’t think he saw Daniel when he originally pulled up beside me.
 He probably just wanted a quick and easy cash and phone grab.

 Unfortunately for him, we don’t speak Portuguese and this made the whole thing a massive ordeal that he likely didn’t want.

-The nighbourhood we were in, as we learned, was full of expats and wealthier Brazilians.
-If he had wanted to rob tourists, he would’ve headed into the touristic area in the historical center of Salvador.
+The neighborhood we were in, as we learned, was full of ex-pats and wealthier Brazilians.
+If he had wanted to rob tourists, he would’ve headed into the tourist area in the historical center of Salvador.